-The site is located in Kirrawee, between the Princes Highway, which forms the northern boundary of the site, and Flora Street, as shown on Figure 1.
+The site is located between the Princes Highway, which forms the northern boundary of the site, and Flora Street, Kirrawee.
 It is bounded to the east by a number of industrial units, and to the west by Oak Road.

 The site address is 566-594 Princes Highway, Kirrawee, and the land title designation is Lots 1 and 2 in DP589977 and Lot 1 in DP179075.